-- Over 11.5 million digitised newspaper pages from over 600 newspapers are now being made accessible through Australian newspapers on Trove.
-These now include the five non-English language Australian newspapers.
+- Over 12 million digitised newspaper pages from over 650 newspapers are now being made accessible through Digitised newspapers on Trove.
+These include five non-English language Australian newspapers.

-- Seven newspapers that were completely missing from our collections have been discovered.
+- Over the last year, eleven newspapers that were completely missing from our collections have been discovered.

-- Australian newspapers are being continually microfilmed - ensuring that they are accessible for future readers and old, unstable newspaper microfilm is being replaced with polyester film.
-All preservation microfilm is stored under ideal conditions for permanent access.
+- Many Australian newspapers are being microfilmed, ensuring that they are accessible for future readers and old, unstable newspaper microfilm is being replaced with polyester film.
+Recently the significant 'at risk' newspaper, the Evening Journal (Adelaide; 1869-1912) was microfilmed.

-- ANPlan libraries have catalogued more newspaper microform titles onto the national bibliographic database (NBD), according to the microform cataloguing guidelines developed by ANPlan libraries in 2006.
+- ANPlan libraries are cataloguing newspaper microform titles onto the national bibliographic database according to the microform cataloguing guidelines developed by these libraries.

-- ANPlan libraries continue to raise awareness of libraries' role in collecting, preserving and providing access to newspapers - this has included the ongoing Search and Rescue campaign to locate missing Australian newspapers.
+- ANPlan libraries continue to raise awareness of libraries' role in collecting, preserving and providing access to newspapers through tours and education sessions..

 For further details, see Australian Newspaper Plan: preserving for permanent access Annual Report 2011/12, October 2012 on this website.